Mohsin-ul-Mulk: Relationship with Syed Ahmed Khan

-During his posting as Tehsildar in Etawah, Mohsin-ul-Mulk met Syed Ahmad Khan for the first time.
+He was serving as a Tehsildar in Etawah, When Mohsin-ul-Mulk met Syed Ahmad Khan for the first time.
 This meeting resulted in a long lasting companionship and Nawab Mohsinul Mulk became a staunch supporter of Syed's vision and mission for the rest of his life.
 Very few friendships have been as stable and strong as the friendship of these two.
 Mohsin-ul-Mulk retained a very high level of respect despite difference of opinion for his dear friend.
 Thereafter Nawab Mohsin-ul-Mulk, became one of the strongest supporters of Syed's mission and Aligarh Movement.

 He became a member of the Scientific Society from its inception in 1864.
 He wrote passionate articles in Tahzeebul Akhlaq to support Syed's vision and spread his mission and became a spokesperson of Syed's social thoughts and the Aligarh Movement.

 When Syed Ahmed Khan formed The Committee of the Supporters of the Advancement of Muslim Education, Nawab Mohsin-ul-Mulk was his key companion, and started collecting donations for the cause of the newly formed committee.

-Upon retirement from service, after 19 years of service, in 1893 from State of Hyderabad, he came to Aligarh and offered his services to Syed Ahmad Khan to assist him in spreading the message of Aligarh Movement.
+After 19 years of service, he retired in 1893 from State of Hyderabad, he came to Aligarh and offered his services to Syed Ahmad Khan to assist him in spreading the message of Aligarh Movement.
 Upon the death of Syed, he was appointed as the Secretary of the Muslim Educational Conference in 1899.

-He also became the successor of Syed Ahmed Khan in all aspects.
-After Syed's death in 1898, he became Secretary of the MAO College management and took Syed's burden on his own shoulders and is given as much respect as his forerunner.
+After Syed's death in 1898, he became Secretary of the MAO College management and took Syed's burden on his own shoulders and was given as much respect as his forerunner.
 He continued the mission of Syed while paying special attention to bringing religious and oriental stream scholars together on one platform, i.e. the MAO College so that the students could benefit from the scholars to have a proper understanding of religion alongside modern scientific education.
 He appointed a committee under the Chairmanship of Maulana Habibur Rahman Khan Sherwani to improve the religious studies courses at MAO College.

 Mohsin-ul-Mulk remained the Secretary until his death in 1907.
 He was thus instrumental in the development of MAO College, which eventually became the Aligarh Muslim University in 1920.

 In later years, the Aligarh Muslim University (AMU) honored him by naming a hall of residence for students after him.
 The foundation stone of the Hall was laid by the then Vice Chancellor, Mr. Badruddin Mohsin Tyabji on 4 November 1963.
 It started with an initial strength of 400 and is now one of the largest student residential halls both in size and strength, having 900 students and six different hostels: Allama Shibli Hostel (Previously this was Sir Ziauddin Hostel), Ameen Hostel, Majaz Hostel, Maulana Hali Hostel, Maulana Mohammad Ali Jauhar Hostel, and Saifi Hostel.